hikame/myUsefullCode/README.md

 # myUsefullCode
-save some code
+save some code.

-Memory always will slowly forget.
+Memory will always be forgotten